-While the majority of information we collect about students is mandatory, there is some information that can be provided voluntarily.
+While the majority of information we collect about you is mandatory, there is some information that can be provided voluntarily.

 Whenever we seek to collect information from you, we make it clear whether providing it is mandatory or optional.
 If it is mandatory, we will explain the possible consequences of not complying and our legal basis for doing so.

 How we store this data

 We keep personal information about students while they are attending academies within our trust .
 We may also keep it beyond their attendance at our trust if this is necessary in order to comply with our legal obligations.
 Our Records Management Policy sets out how long we keep information about students.

 We do not share information about Trustees, Members or Governors with any third party without consent unless the law and our policies or internal procedures allow us to do so.